-When D-Bug12 is operated in the POD mode, the DEVICE command may be used to select a new target device.
-Entering the DEVICE command followed by a device name will configure D-Bug12 for operation with the selected target device.
-In the table below, either the abreviated device names listed under the Device Name column or the full device names listed under the Target MCU column may be used to select the target device.
+When D-Bug12 is operated in the POD mode, the device command may also be used to select a new target device.
+Entering the DEVICE command followed only by a device name will configure D-Bug12 for operation with the selected target device.
+The table below shows the command line name to use for the various MCU devices.